ppy/osu-wiki/wiki/Tournaments/OMC/OMC5.md

     - You uploaded your entry before results were announced.
     - You collaborated with another mapper on your entry.
     - You bribed one of the judges.
-    - ...You made an issue even if it's not related to this contest.
+    - Your behaviour caused an issue (even if it wasn't related to this contest).
     - ...Your act doesn't make sense and it's a bad influence to this contest.

 ### Division System